CERT-Polska/Artemis/docs/quick-start.rst

 .. note ::

-   Artemis exposes port 5000 that can be used to add tasks and view the results.
+   Artemis exposes port 5000 that can be used to add tasks and view results.
 Remember that this port shouldn't be available publicly, but e.g. on an internal network.

    To add authorization (or SSL termination), you may for example use a reverse proxy, e.g. nginx.